Turkey

 Izmir

 Set along the Aegean coastline, Izmir blends ancient ruins with a youthful, modern energy.
-Over four days, we’ll uncover its layers of history and culture, from the ancient streets of Ephesus to the vibrant markets of Kemeralti.
-Photographic opportunities abound, from the glowing sunsets over the Aegean to the lively scenes along the palm-lined Kordon promenade.
-Our days will balance the serene beauty of coastal villages with the dynamic pulse of this port city, offering a rich tapestry of moments to capture.
+Over three days we’ll uncover its layers of history and culture, including the ancient city of Ephesus and the vibrant markets of Kemeralti.
+Ephesus is one of the best-preserved cities in the world, and one of the seven Wonders.
+Nearby, are the UNESCO World Heritage sites of the Temple of Artemis, and the Library of Celsus.

 Istanbul